RTEMS/rtems-docs/user/package/legacy-networking/networking_driver.rst

 ================================

 This function is called each time the network stack wants to start the transmitter.
-This occures whenever the network stack adds a packet to a device's send queue and the ``IFF_OACTIVE`` bit in the device's ``if_flags`` is not set.
+This occurs whenever the network stack adds a packet to a device's send queue and the ``IFF_OACTIVE`` bit in the device's ``if_flags`` is not set.